vickitarro/Visa-done-by-me/README.md

-# Visa-done-by-me
+# Visa Done By Me
-A web app that helps people learn how to apply for visas by themselves with step-by-step guides and tools.
+Visa Done By Me is a web application that helps people learn how to apply for visas by themselves using clear step-by-step guides, checklists, and planning tools.

+## Features (Planned)
+- Country visa guides
+- Personalized visa checklists
+- Booking & scheduling
+- Reminder notifications
+- Subscription access

+## Goal
+To empower users to complete visa applications confidently without agents.